About

 I found my way to jewelry many years after working in the fast-paced costume, clothing and accessory design industries in Los Angeles.
 My jewelry is responsibly and meticulously crafted by my two hands here in my studio in Portland, Oregon ever since I began making jewelry full time in 2014.

-Jewelry is the medium that absolutely captures my attention in every way, as I've always been an artist, sculptor and designer who's obsessed with adornment.
-Decorating and designing is simply a natural and daily part of my life.
-My propensity for adorning things was explained to me once I found out I scored in the highest range with 96th percentile in visual-spatial intelligence when I underwent autism testing.
-Meaning, I naturally think in three-dimensions and highly detailed diagrams as opposed to other types of processing, thinking and intelligence.
-Yes, I'm actually Autistic and sculpture and working with form has always been my special thing.
+My lifelong propensity for forming and adorning things was explained to me once I found out I scored in the highest range with 96th percentile in visual-spatial intelligence when I underwent testing.
+Meaning, I naturally think in three-dimensions and highly detailed diagrams, and excel in seeing patterns and solving non-verbal problems.
+I was well into adulthood before finding out that I'm 2E or twice-exceptional(meaning exception to the norm, or both gifted and challenged), and actually Autistic.
+While this has created many challenges throughout my lifetime, jewelry makes it all make sense.
 For me, creating jewelry is like forming tiny wearable sculptures, engineered and built by my hands and is where my brain feels both at home and very free.

 I care deeply about the quality and integrity of my work and every piece I create goes directly from my hands, to yours.